LaunchCodeEducation/data-analysis-curriculum/content/sql-part-3/reading/intro/_index.md

 matching records.
 This may mean we want to join on matching customer ids or matching dollar amounts or matching dates depending on the tables we are working with and what questions we need to answer.

+Let's dive into the specific type of joins and how each one works.